SEO Research

 4. Evidence density

-Citable content tends to be specific content.
+Citable content is specific content.

-The strongest pages usually have:
+The strongest pages have:

-• concrete examples
+• Concrete examples

-• clear comparisons
+• Clear comparisons

-• named methods
+• Named methods

-• screenshots or product references backed by visible text
+• Screenshots or product references backed by visible text

-• real constraints instead of generic claims
+• Real constraints instead of generic claims

 5. Internal routing across topic clusters